trueskawka/building_git/05_The_index.md

 - stores file as a blob in `.git/objects`
 - adds a reference to that blo along with a cache of the file's current metadata in `.git/index`

+## Basic `add` implementation

+1. Add things to the index and commit will be unchanged
+  - start with a single file
+2. Commit will read from index rather than the working tree.